veronicaguerrini/LightMetaEbwt_Alcob/README.md

 To build ebwt, lcp, and da file from scratch for a single fasta, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA], or Egsa [https://github.com/felipelouza/egsa], for instance.
 To merge the data structures ebwt and lcp associated with *R* and *G*, one could use eGap [https://github.com/felipelouza/egap] and set the option -d to obtain the document array (da) of the merge.
 Note that in this case the output da contains only 0s and 1s, and in order to obtain the da of the entire collection *S* it is necessary to replace 0s with the values in da(*R*) and 1s with da(*G*).
-On the other hand, one could use incremental BCR [https://github.com/giovannarosone/BCR_LCP_GSA] to update the data structures of *G* (without constructing the eBWT for *R* from scratch) and obtain the data structures for *S*.
+On the other hand, exploiting the mathematical properties of the permutation associated with the eBWT and LCP, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA] incrementally in order to update the data structures of *G* (without constructing the eBWT for *R* from scratch) and obtain the data structures for *S*.

 ### Run